custom-components/pyscript/docs/reference.rst

 Arguments:

 ``sentences``
-  A single sentence template string, or a list of templates.
+  One or more sentence template strings or lists of templates.
 Each template is registered independently with the conversation agent.

 ``timeout``
   Seconds to wait for the function to return before giving up on a spoken response.
 Defaults to ``10.0``.
 If the function does not finish in time, no spoken response is provided (the function continues running in the background).